Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Methodology

-Recent studies suggest that decoder-only LLMs actively form query-aware contextual understanding during inference, which is reflected in their internal attention behaviors \citep{wu2024retrieval,jin2024cutting,huang_dynamic_2025}.
-However, directly exploiting such understanding signals for context compression is non-trivial, as context utilization is typically distributed across multiple decoding steps and raw attention patterns are highly noisy.

-An encouraging observation is that, under appropriate prompting, global contextual understanding can be implicitly aggregated at specific stages of the inference process, with the first generation step encoding a compressed representation of the entire input \citep{jiang-etal-2024-scaling-prompteol}.
-From an information-theoretic perspective, this aggregation can be viewed as over-squashing, where prior context is progressively compressed into the final token representation \citep{barbero2024transformersneedglassesinformation}.
+Recent studies suggest that query-conditioned contextual utilization behaviors in decoder-only LLMs are reflected in their attention dynamics \citep{wu2024retrieval,jin2024cutting,huang_dynamic_2025}.
+Under appropriate prompting, the final prompt position can integrate information from the entire preceding context through causal self-attention \citep{jiang-etal-2024-scaling-prompteol}, providing a compact representation of contextual utilization behavior.

-Following this insight, we feed the query and retrieved context into a compact decoder-only proxy model with instruction-following capability, apply a QA-style prompt that encourages semantic compression at the final position, and extract decoder attention from the final decoding token as a compact carrier of query-aware understanding signals.
+We therefore feed the query and retrieved context into a compact decoder-only proxy model using a QA-style prompt and extract self-attention from the final prompt position.
+This design enables compression using a single non-autoregressive forward pass without iterative decoding or token-level generation scoring.